-If UserAtHome's value is "true", inform us of UserAtHome's information (If the appropriate data don't exist, not doing anything.)
+If UserAtHome's value is "true", nofity UserAtHome's information (If the appropriate data doesn't exist, do nothing.)

-'''

 Subscribe Device if Device.LiftUpSmartPhone.value = "true" and Device.PhoneGPS.latitude != 20

+If Phone's status is "LiftUp" and PhoneGPS's latitude is not 20, notify Device information.

 '''

-If Phone's status is "LiftUp" and PhoneGPS's latitude is not 20, inform us of Device's information.

 Subscribe Device if Device.BatteryStatus.percentage >= 50 and Device.LiftUpSmartPhone.value = "true"

+'''

-If BatteryStatus's percentage is greater than or equal to 50 and Phone's status is "LiftUp", inform us of Device's information.
+If BatteryStatus's percentage is greater than or equal to 50 and Phone's status is "LiftUp", notify Device's information.

-8 SOFT SENSOR
+7 SOFT SENSOR

-Soft sensor, also called Virtual sensor or Logical sensor, is a software component which gets physical sensor data and generates a higher abstraction level of sensing data by data aggregation and fusion.
+Soft sensor, also called Virtual sensor or Logical sensor, is a software component which gets physical sensor data and generates new data by data aggregation and fusion.
 This part shows how to develop a soft sensor, deploy in the SSM, and use the deployed soft sensor.

-8.1 DEVELOPMENT
+7.1 DEVELOPMENT

-SSM loads a share library, (.so) as an soft sensor unit.
-A soft sensor should be developed and deployed as an share library which includes the entry operation, defined in the Interface, ICtxEvent.
+SSM loads a shared library, (.so) as an soft sensor unit.
+A soft sensor should be developed and deployed as a share library which includes the entry operation, defined in the Interface, ICtxEvent.

 Soft Sensor Definition: a soft sensor consists of three main elements; input data, output data, and execution logic.
-To be deployed in SSM the three elements can be implemented as follows;
+To be deployed in SSM, the three elements can be implemented as follows;